shivshankardayal/full-website/algebra/source/complex_numbers_solutions_2.rst

     Hence proven.

-73. Equation of line passing trhough :math:`a` and :math:`ib` is given by
+73. Equation of line passing through :math:`a` and :math:`ib` is given by

     .. math::
        \begin{vmatrix}z & \overline{z} & 1\\ a & \overline{a} & 1\\ ib &